New vehicle pre-loading biosecurity risk guide

 If you have difficulty accessing this file, visit web accessibility for assistance.

-- New vehicles held at the wharf for inspection by the Department of Agriculture and Water Resources biosecurity officers.
+- New vehicles held at the wharf for inspection by the Department of Agriculture, Water and the Environment biosecurity officers.

 - Increased surveillance for all vehicles.